 Pause a while in Kinloch for coffee or a meal at Kinloch Lodge or, if you have the time, stay a while, choosing from the variety of accommodation offered at the lodge or the DOC campsite.

 Located mid-way between the Routeburn track and Greenstone/Caples tracks, Kinloch is a great location for walkers to start and end their journey.
-Kinloch Lodge offers free parking, free baggage storage, free boot dryer, free outdoor hot tub, track transport and all the facilities weary trampers want after a fabulous hike on the Routeburn track.
+Kinloch Lodge offers free parking, free baggage storage, free boot dryer, free outdoor hot tub, track transport and all the facilities weary trampers want after a fabulous hike.

 Kinloch has a rich history and was originally built as a staging point en-route to Martins Bay on the West Coast.
 Plans cropped up for road and train tunnels, a gondola and a mono-rail, though all were shelved for various reasons.
 Milford Sound is a mere 36 kilometres away yet nearly 400 kilometres by road.